 Billing for Extended Sessions

-by Barbara Griswold, LMFT (updated Feb 2, 2023, updates in red)
+by Barbara Griswold, LMFT (updated June 8, 2023, updates in red)

 One of the most common questions I receive from therapists in consultations is how to bill insurance for “extended sessions” – that is, sessions longer than 60 minutes.
-These longer sessions are provided for a multitude of clinical and practical reasons, including the ability to do a more in-depth intake, to get more accomplished in couples or family sessions, for EMDR and other intensive or trauma-related treatments, or because the clients travel from a distance or aren’t able to come weekly.

 Therapists billing for extended sessions were left high and dry in 2013 when the American Medical Association overhauled the Current Procedural Terminology (CPT) code list, and deleted the billing codes for these longer services.
-CPT codes, which are used on claims and statements to identify the types of services rendered, now offer only three, timed codes for individual psychotherapy, the longest one being 90837 for 60 minutes.
+CPT codes, which are used on claims and statements to identify the types of services rendered, now offer only three timed codes for individual psychotherapy, the longest one being 90837 for 60 minutes.
 With instructions to use the 90837 60-minute therapy code for any session over 53 minutes, there was no way to distinguish a 60-minute session from longer sessions, thus insurance reimbursement was based on the 60-minute rate.

 However, therapists and clients quickly learned they might not get reimbursed more for a 60-minute session than for a 45-minute session.
 While many plans do allow ongoing, routine 60-minute sessions, and reimburse more than the 45-minute session (CPT code 90834), other plans reimburse at the same rate.
 As always, it’s a good idea to contact the plan to check their policy on coverage of 90837 sessions.